Last Updated on

 Participating in contact sports is one of the common causes of dental injuries.
 For instance, contact sports like football, boxing, hockey, wrestling, basketball, skateboarding involve risk and a player might run into another, which can lead to injuries, including a broken tooth.

-Anatomical features like extending upper teeth or a protruding overbite have a higher tendency of getting damaged.
-These conditions fall under Class II malocclusion.
+Anatomical features like protruding upper teeth or an increased overjet have a higher tendency of getting damaged.
+This is more commonly observed in Class II malocclusion. cases.

 Falling in general, such as while playing in the park, climbing, or running can cause chipped or broken teeth in kids.